How to calculate home equity for a HELOC

 Note that these rules hold true only in a “normal” housing market.
 During the last housing crisis, home prices plunged across the country.
 Many people lost all the equity in their homes, including those who continued to pay their mortgages on time.
 Since the housing recovery, however, millions of Americans have regained equity as home prices rebounded.

 As your home equity level rise, so will the amount of money that you can borrow against that equity.

 Ways to tap into home equity

-One of the most common ways of tapping equity is through a home equity line of credit (HELOC).
+One of the most common ways of tapping equity is by working with a lender to secure a home equity line of credit (HELOC).
 With HELOCs, a lender will extend a maximum line of credit based on available equity in the home.
 The borrower can draw down and pay off that equity several times for an initial period, after which no more draws are allowed, and the borrowed amount must be paid down along with interest.

 Lenders also consider home-equity levels carefully when evaluating a borrower for a home equity loan, also called a second mortgage cash-out.
 Unlike HELOCs, a home equity loan is paid out in full one time and the borrower immediately begins paying down the balance with interest.

 It is fairly easy to get a rough idea of the amount of equity available in your home.
 First, however, you have to determine the value of the home itself.

 Typically, when you apply for a HELOC or second mortgage, a lender will order an appraisal to determine the property’s value.
 Before you take that step, you can usually get a rough idea of your home’s worth.
 Several national online real estate companies offer calculators that will estimate the home’s value based on similar sales in your neighborhood.